 This dissertation introduces JipdaSlicer, a new program slicing algorithm based on the Jipda abstract interpreter framework.
 When slicing a program, this algorithm works on a state graph directly, instead of first constructing a Program Dependence Graph and using the classical slicing algorithms on this graph.
 JipdaSlicer accepts a variable pair containing a line number and a variable identifier from source JavaScript code, which are together the slicing criterion.
-This criterion is a representation of a point in the code where the users want to cut off code not involved in this point.
+This criterion is a representation of a point in the code where a user wants to cut off code not involved in this point.
 Based on this criterion a backward slice is computed; this is the set of instructions in the program that influence the slicing criterion.
 The current algorithm supports a subset of JavaScript, which we discuss in more detail in Chapter 4.
 To validate the new solution, we test and compare different